 Acupuncture and Dry Needling both utilize Acupuncture Needles, they appear to be the same to the casual observer, and many Acupuncturists claim that they are one and the same.

-(I already wrote about conventional Acupuncture in the treatment of Tennis Elbow here – but there is enough of a difference in theory, intent, and practice to warrant a separate look at the technique of Dry Needling Therapy.)
+(I already wrote about conventional Acupuncture in the treatment of Tennis Elbow here in this post (and video) – but there is enough of a difference in theory, intent, and practice to warrant a separate look at the technique of Dry Needling Therapy.)

 There is a rapidly growing number of other practitioners, however, who are taking courses in Dry Needling and practicing it under the aegis of Physical Therapy (or Chiropractic.)Many of these practitioners regard Dry Needling as a technique that stands on its own and doesn’t necessarily fall under the auspices of Acupuncture.